wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 However, each new paradigm comes with new problems.

-A common explanation of what Consul does references three technical categories:

-The concerns that Consul solves can be categorized thus:

-> "Consul is a datacenter runtime that provides 1) service discovery, 2) configuration, and 3) orchestration."

 Implementation of microservices within legacy infrastructure and "fortress with a moat" mindset (rather than <a href="#ZeroTrust">"Zero Trust"</a> and other security principles) creates these concerns:

-#### Orchestration

    <a name="MismatchA"></a>
-   A. When traffic is routed based on IP addresses, traffic is <strong>sent blindly without identity authentication</strong> (a violation of <a href="#ZeroTrust">"Zero Trust" mandates</a>).
+   A. When traffic is routed based on static IP addresses, traffic is <strong>sent blindly without identity authentication</strong> (a violation of <a href="#ZeroTrust">"Zero Trust" mandates</a>).

    <a name="MismatchB"></a>
    B. Traffic routing mechanisms (such as IPTables) were designed to manage external traffic, not traffic <strong>internally between services</strong>.

-### Service Discovery

    <a name="MismatchC"></a>
-   C. So mechanisms intended to secure external traffic (such as IPTables) are drafted for use to secure internal traffic among app services.
-Such mechanisms are usually owned and managed for the whole enterprise by the Networking department.
-So developers spend too much time <strong>requesting permissions</strong> for accessing IP addresses.
+   C. Mechanisms intended to secure external traffic (such as IPTables) are usually owned and managed for the whole enterprise by the Networking department.
+So when their mechanism is drafted for use to secure internal traffic, app services developers need to spend time <strong>requesting permissions</strong> for accessing IP addresses.
 And Network departments now spend too much time connecting internal static IP addresses for internal communications among services when many don't consider it part of their job.

    <a name="MismatchD"></a>
    D. Due to lack of authentication (using IP Addresses), current routing does not have <strong>mechanisms for fine-grained permission policies</strong> that limit what operation (such as Read, Write, Update, Delete, etc.) is allowed.
 That implements "Least Privilege" principles.